The Anti-Logic Primer™

 "Um, no, I think I might just go to that party after all…"

 Ever use eBay®?
 How about YouTube®?
-It's amazing how fast 6 hours can pass by.
-In just one sitting.
+It's amazing how fast 6 hours can pass by in just one sitting.

 We wouldn't think of it.
 Really.

-In fact, most of this lecture that we are not going to give you wouldn't even be your fault.
 The Information Age is over, and the Discarding Age has begun.
 With meetings, conference calls, video, email, texts, instant-messaging, clouds, passwords, and keys, not to mention good old remaining stacks of paper, it's amazing what we have to accomplish every single day, and that's just to make sure you are communicating.
 Then you still actually have to do your job.

 Return